John Lesson 15 Day 2

 - Resist temptation.

-- Love our neighbors as ourselves.
+- Love my neighbors as I love myself.

 - Nothing can separate me from the love of Christ.
 (Romans 8:35)